Fun Ways to Teach Children About Energy Savings

 Kids love to play games and get rewards, so create energy-saving challenges.
 Not only do these games reinforce positive behavior, but they also encourage actionable habits.
 Make a chart for your refrigerator that assigns point values for every action each child takes to help conserve energy.
 Every day, they’ll add one or two things they did to help with energy conservation, such as keeping doors and windows closed, spending less time on the computer, or unplugging electronics when they aren’t in use.
 Whoever has the most points at the end of the week gets a reward.

 Get Teenagers Involved

 Teenagers tend to use a lot of electricity, but they also have a deeper understanding of the concept of energy use and conservation.
-Have them get involved by researching the most efficient HVAC systems, washing machines, or water heaters.
+Have them get involved by researching the most efficient HVAC systems, and washing machines.
 When they deliver their report, have them explain what features of these systems improve their efficiency.
 You can even have them research alternative forms of heating and cooling (such as geothermal energy, solar panels, and wind farms) and how they can help save the planet.
 Have the teenagers do this every few months for a different appliance, and be sure to reward them for their hard work.